-Slopes are also needed along streams.
+Slopes are also important along streams.
 Outside of very rugged terrain, the banks of a river or creek should have mostly gentle slopes.
-Even a meandering creek can be a relatively wide feature in the landscape.
+Meandering creeks may have steep banks, but then their curvature makes them fairly wide features in the landscape.

-Streets and highways can also take more space than you might think.
-A scale 20-foot width usually looks okay for a two-lane roadway in model scenes, but that's tight for modern vehicles.
+Streets and highways also take more space than you might think.
+A scale 20foot width may look okay for a two-lane roadway in model scenes, but that's tight for modern vehicles.
 A 25- or 30-foot width will be more realistic for two lanes.
-And don't forget to allow for sidewalks in urban settings.
+And don't forget to allow for sidewalks.